“In those days and in that time, the children of Israel shall come, they and the

 “But his father refused and said, ‘I know, my son, I know.
 He also shall become a people, and he also shall be great, but truly his younger brother shall be greater than he, and his descendants shall become a multitude of nations.”
 Genesis 48:19

-Jacob prophesied that Ephraim would become a multitude of nations.
-Though Ephraim did eventually become the national designation of the ten northern tribes, neither it nor its descendants have yet become a multitude of nations.
+Ephraim is another name for Israel (Jeremiah 31), and Jacob prophesied that it would become a multitude of nations.
+Unfortunately, though Ephraim did eventually become the national designation of the ten northern tribes, neither it, its descendants, nor Israel in general have yet become a multitude of nations.

 Gathering His Children

-The current nation of Israel is still largely made up of the original southern kingdom of Judah, while the tribes of the northern kingdom remain scattered.
-But we know God promises to gather His children (Matthew 24:31; Mark 13:27) and reunite the two kingdoms one day.
+The current nation of Israel is still largely made up of the original southern kingdom of Judah, while the tribes of the northern kingdom remain largely scattered.
+But we know God promises to gather His children and reunite the two kingdoms one day (Matthew 24:31; Mark 13:27).
+We see this prophecy beginning to be fulfilled today as many Jews are now returning to Israel in what is called “making Aliyah.”